Listening to the World

 [music: “Morrison County” by Craig D”Andrea]

-Ms. Tippett: Mary Oliver died this week.
-Her many honors included the National Book Award and the Pulitzer Prize for Poetry.
-She published over 25 books of poetry and prose including Dream Work, A Thousand Mornings and The Poetry Handbook.
+Tippett: Mary Oliver’s many honors included the National Book Award and the Pulitzer Prize for Poetry.
+She published over 25 books of poetry and prose including Dream Work, A Thousand Mornings and a collection of her poems over 50 years, called Devotions.
+Mary Oliver died in 2019.

-You may know that we usually post the unedited interview behind each week’s episode.
-The 90 minutes we originally recorded with Mary Oliver contains so many lovely moments, including more of her ruminations on her move from the landscape of Cape Cod to that of Florida and on her love for the dogs in her life.
+You may know that we post the unedited interview behind each week’s episode on the On Being podcast feed each week.
+The 90 minutes I had with Mary Oliver contained so many lovely moments, like this about her love for her dogs.

 [music: “Cirrus” by Bonobo]

-Staff: On Being is Chris Heagle, Lily Percy, Mariah Helgeson, Maia Tarrell, Marie Sambilay, Erinn Farrell, Laurén Dørdal, Tony Liu, Bethany Iverson, Erin Colasacco, Kristin Lin, Profit Idowu, Casper ter Kuile, Angie Thurston, Sue Phillips, Eddie Gonzalez, Lilian Vo, Lucas Johnson, Damon Lee, Suzette Burley, Katie Gordon, Zack Rose, and Serri Graslie.
+The On Being Project is Chris Heagle, Lily Percy, Laurén Dørdal, Erin Colasacco, Kristin Lin, Eddie Gonzalez, Lilian Vo, Lucas Johnson, Suzette Burley, Zack Rose, Serri Graslie, Colleen Scheck, Christiane Wartell, Julie Siple, Gretchen Honnold, and Jhaleh Akhavan

 The Fetzer Institute, helping to build the spiritual foundation for a loving world.
 Find them at fetzer.org.